adonisjs/v6-docs/content/docs/digging_deeper/locks.md

+---
+summary: Use the `@adonisjs/lock` package to manage atomic locks in your AdonisJS application.
+---

 # Atomic Locks

 An atomic lock, otherwise known as a `mutex`, is used for synchronizing access to a shared resource.
 In other words, it prevents several processes, or concurrent code, from executing a section of code at the same time.